avamsykiran/angular_in_3days/README.md

     install json-server
         npm install json-server --save

-    to execute 'in package.sjon' we create a start script as 'json-server --watch data.json --port 9999'.
+    to execute 'in package.json' we create a start script as 'json-server --watch data.json --port 9999'.

     data.json shall contain the hypothetical data and each record must have an 'id'.